-Last week, President Obama introduced a plan to deliver free Community College tuition to all Americans across the country.
+Last week, President Obama introduced a plan to deliver free Community College tuition to all Americans.
 Is it the right call?

-In this story, we will not attempt to make a judgment call on whether free Community College is right or wrong for the United States.
+In this story, we will not attempt to make a judgment call on whether free Community College is right or wrong.
 Instead, we paneled a few experts in education and economics to get their take on the issue.
 We’re showing both sides of the coin, and letting readers decide on their own.

 The Case for Free Community College

-The biggest supporters of Obama’s plan laud the proposal as a right step in the right direction toward a more equal democracy.
+The most prominent supporters of Obama’s plan laud the proposal as a right step in the right direction toward an equal democracy.
 One such organization, University of the People, offers tuition-free degrees to many students who would have been shut out of the opportunity to attend college otherwise.
-Founder and President, Shai Reshef says, “According to the proposed plan, students could save an average of $3,800 a year.
+Founder and President Shai Reshef says, “According to the proposed plan, students could save an average of $3,800 a year.
 It is known that the average student spends as much as $1,200 each year on textbooks and supplies alone.”

 Patricia Villasenor, Executive Director of the City of Los Angeles Human Relations Commission, believes Obama’s plan can help boost the middle class.
 “Experts constantly reference the vanishing middle class.
 There is a wide variety of vocational training degrees offered through community colleges, which often lead to high-growth/high-wage careers.
 Through training and development, families can maintain a quality of life above the poverty level.”